jbuehl/homealone/docs/README.remote.md

     Sensor <|-- ProxyService
 	Interface <|-- RestInterface
 ```

+#### Data format
+All messages in the remote resource interface are formatted as JSON strings.

+#### Protocol components
+UDP messages consist of a single JSON string that is sent to a broadcast or multicast address.
+There is no expected response.

+REST messages are HTTP 1.0 requests and responses sent over a TCP connection, where the body component of the message is a JSON string.

 #### Service advertising
 A Homealone remote service uses a RemoteService object to send periodic messages to a known port of a multicast address to advertise itself on the local network.
 The message contains the service name, and port that carries the corresponding REST interface that is implemented in an HTTP server.
 If multiple Homealone services are running on the same host they must use different HTTP ports.